SorenZ/Bida.IPDR/IPDR.guide.md

 *The system's goal is to validate and import raw data into data warehouse and show appropriate monitoring of the progress.*

 The system contains a **Console Application** for operation and a **Web Application** for monitoring.

+> The application binaries are available in `/home/bida/ipdr` path.

 ### The Console Application:

 **Data Ingestion Process**
 *It provides a mechanism to validate the data files and prepare them for the next pipeline.*
 The process executes as systemd service: